 The Main Keys

-I think there are a few things we must pay attention to…
+There are a few things we must pay attention to…

 - We must pay attention to our attitude.
 It seems to me its pretty easy to become a grumpy old man but I have to deliberately choose to avoid that trap.
 Whenever I begin to follow that path, I pull back and tell myself not to waste my energy.
 Seligman in his book points to an exercise we all can do – write a letter to someone who has made a significant difference to your life.
 Make sure its as specific as you can make it and then go and read it to them.
 If that can make you happy (and it will) then find other things to do that will help you become more optimistic.